teer0se/homework-1/README.md

 Added "benefit-specs", "benefit-specs img", and "benefit-specs h3" class to the "aside" that contained consolidated specs of 3 previously individual class tags with the same specs

+Changed order of "content" and "aside" sections to match webpage.